18.6. Upgrading a PostgreSQL Cluster

 18.6.3.
 Upgrading Data via Replication

-It is also possible to use logical replication methods to create a standby server with the updated version of PostgreSQL.
-This is possible because logical replication supports replication between different major versions of PostgreSQL.
+It is also possible to use certain replication methods, such as Slony, to create a standby server with the updated version of PostgreSQL.
+This is possible because Slony supports replication between different major versions of PostgreSQL.
 The standby can be on the same computer or a different computer.
 Once it has synced up with the master server (running the older version of PostgreSQL), you can switch masters and make the standby the master and shut down the older database instance.
 Such a switch-over results in only several seconds of downtime for an upgrade.